 Colombia- Iran- Thailand- Greece- oooooh, I can literally hear knees knocking.
 There’s b-b-b-bombs there!
 There’s crime everywhere folks, and if you have a decent head on your shoulders and a good attitude, the odds are pretty good that you’ll come out of these places unscathed. ##

 * In case you happen to trust in someone on my word and something really bad happens, I hereby claim absolutely no responsibility for your rash decision making abilities.
 Come on- didn’t your mom teach you not to talk to strangers?
 Read my disclaimer for all the reasons I can’t be responsible for you.

-# Again, if you decide to try a hot meat popsicle and wind up blowing up your bathroom from both ends or in fact, die, from eating meat on a cart on the side of the road- that’s absolutely your fault.
+# Again, if you decide to try a hot-meat-popsicle and wind up blowing up your bathroom from both ends — or in fact, die — from eating meat on a cart on the side of the road that’s absolutely (and only) your fault.
 You should never trust anything you read on the internet- especially if I write it.

 ** Try this during a World Cup Match and you’ll likely be killed and served as street meat. mmm.

 *** Please note, omgwtfmalibubarbie came to me in a dream and is henceforth my cussword of choice, your partaking of this cussword hereby acknowledges the immense greatness of this phrase.